Call Us TODAY on 020 3588 4240

 Summing Up |

-In conclusion, the idea that bailiffs will refuse a payment plan without a good reason is a myth.
+In conclusion, the idea that bailiffs can refuse a payment plan without a good reason is a myth.
 The legal framework in place ensures that individuals facing financial difficulties have the right to propose reasonable payment arrangements.
 Understanding your rights and the regulations governing bailiffs empowers you to navigate these situations with confidence.

 Shergroup, the UK’s foremost legal and business solution provider, supports reasonable payment plan solutions.
 We were the first High Court Enforcement team to set up a dedicated Debtor Services team to work with judgment debtors on agreeing reasonable payment plan arrangements.